 Posted on 24th of February, 2012 by Lévana

 For nut lovers only: the famous Pfeffernusse, Sephardi style.
+Moroccan to be exact.
 Perfect for Passover too, and gluten-free without even trying.
 Don’t try to bake them on a disposable cookie sheet, or the bottoms will burn.

 12∕3 cups unblanched almonds

 12∕3 cups walnuts

 ¾ cup sugar

 1 teaspoon baking powder

 Powdered sugar, sifted (do not skip the sifting)